 Knowing where to point and when to click becomes easier when you understand the game a little better, as mentioned earlier.
 Pick a player or area of the court where you anticipate the action will unfold, pre-focus, pre-frame and wait, finger on the trigger.
 Volleyball court dimensions are small enough to allow great shots from all sides.

 Off The Ball Incidents

 By watching players reactions through the lens I get a good idea where the ball is and when it’s about to enter into my frame.
 A split second before the ‘contact’ moment I will squeeze the button and the rapid burst captures a series of 4-6 images.
-Hopefully one of these is the ‘money shot.’
+Hopefully one of these is the action picture ‘money shot.’

 Volleyball games can be quite short, so pay attention and shoot quickly.
 Review your shots after the game.